Back to top

 Skip to main content

-WVU researchers develop nanomaterial coatings to improve fuel efficiency and stability of fuel cells to reduce carbon emissions in aviation
+WVU researchers develop nanomaterial coatings to improve efficiency, fuel cell stability to reduce aviation carbon emissions

 Sabolsky and Waseem working in their lab.